Support for the Midlist Author: The SCBWI Jane Yolen Grant

 The Mid-List Author grant awards $3,000 to traditionally published authors to help raise awareness about their current works-in-progress, and will be judged by celebrated writer Jane Yolen.
 Applicants must have published at least two PAL books, but not sold anything for at least five years.

 PAL, by the way, stands for Published and Listed, books put out by a vetted list of reputable traditional publishers.
-And midlist, for those not familiar with publishing industry terminology, refers to authors who receive modest advances and little promotion from their publisher and whose sales may be respectable and don’t lose money from the publisher but also don’t hit the bestseller lists — nor are they expected to.
+And midlist, for those not familiar with publishing industry terminology, refers to authors who receive modest advances and little promotion from their publisher and whose sales may be respectable and don’t lose money for the publisher but also don’t hit the bestseller lists — nor are they expected to.
 These books typically occupy little space in the publisher’s new titles catalogue and are near the bottom of the marketing department’s email blasts, if they show up there at all.
 Publishers bring out midlist books because they never know exactly what will hit at a given moment.
 Few midlist books hit bestseller lists, even with favorable and even some starred reviews, and even with awards.
 And if the books don’t sell well, their authors may have a hard time selling their next books.

 Hence, it’s not uncommon for a midlist author to fall off the publishing career ladder, to write book after book that doesn’t sell, to lose an agent and not be able to find another one.
 At a Kindling Words retreat for published authors several years ago, Cynthia Leitich Smith said that authors “aren’t normally spun out of the industry, but rather spin themselves out.”
 I suppose that’s the case if someone quits writing altogether, or continues writing but stops submitting to traditional publishers.
 The acclaimed and much-published Jane Yolen established her award in 2012 after she experienced a dry spell.
 She wanted other authors to know that even the most prominent writers have manuscripts they couldn’t place and years that passed without a publishing contract.
 She wanted writers in extended dry spells not to give up, but to keep growing and trying new things despite repeated disappointment.